 1 The weighted average shares outstanding for basic earnings per share are calculated by taking the number of shares at the beginning of the period, adjusted by the number of shares acquired or issued during the period, multiplied by a time-weighted factor for the period outstanding.
 As a result, balances are affected by the timing of acquisitions and issuances during the period.
 2 The weighted average number of shares for notional employee awards with performance conditions reflects all potentially dilutive shares that are expected to vest under the terms of the awards.
 3 Based on a settlement date view.
 4 Reflects potential shares that could dilute basic earnings per share in the future, but were not dilutive for any of the periods presented.
-It mainly includes equity-based awards subject to absolute and relative performance conditions and equity derivative contracts.
-5 Represents the share price as listed on the SIX Swiss Exchange, translated to US dollars using the calculation was previously based on total shares outstanding multiplied by the share price at the end of the period.
+It mainly includes equity-based awards subject to absolute and relative performance conditions of the SIX Swiss Exchange, translated to US dollars using the closing exchange rate as of the respective date.
+6 The calculation of market capitalization has been amended to reflect total shares issued multiplied by the share price at the end of the period.
 Market capitalization has been increased by USD 10.0bn as of 31 March 2023 and by USD 4.3bn as of 30 June 2022 as a result.

-Ticker symbols UBS Group AG Security identification codes Trading exchange SIX / NYSE Bloomberg Reuters ISIN CH0244767585 SIX Swiss Exchange UBSG UBSG SW UBSG.S Valoren 24 476 758 New York Stock Exchange UBS UBS UN UBS.N CUSIP CINS H42097 10 7
+Ticker symbols UBS Group AG Security identifi cation codes Trading exchange SIX / NYSE Bloomberg Reuters ISIN CH0244767585 SIX Swiss Exchange UBSG UBSG SW UBSG.S Valoren 24 476 758 New York Stock Exchange UBS UBS UN UBS.N CUSIP CINS H42097 10 7